How to Prepare a Business Plan

 - State whether rented, leased or owned.
 If rented or leased, state from whom and under what conditions.
 Provide a copy of your lease.

 - Describe type of access to building (major roads, freeways, walking, parking, etc.).
 Is the location convenient for customers and, in general, good?

 - State business hours.

 - State current and future figures for number of employees and type of labor (skilled, unskilled, etc.).
-State sources of labor (especially minorities, handicapped, veterans, or other socially or economically disadvantaged groups) and timing of hiring (or layoffs).
+State sources of labor and timing of hiring (or layoffs).

 - Describe how this business makes money.